-The present invention is directed to storage devices with at least one data carrier surface and at least one write element whose data track width exceeds the track width of a read element 20 by an excess width, such as a hard disk drive operating according to the shingled magnetic recording methodology.
+Aspects of the present disclosure are directed to storage devices with at least one data carrier surface and at least one write element whose data track width exceeds the track width of a read element by an excess width, such as a hard disk drive operating according to the shingled magnetic recording methodology.

-Novel symmetrical bands that reduce the write amplification are disclosed in different variants: Overlapping data tracks diverge from, or converge to, a line of symmetry of each 25 symmetrical band, establishing overlaps in opposite radial directions within each symmetrical band.
-Associated guard regions are located at the center, near the center, or at the band boundaries, and are shared such that the excess width of the write element is caught by the guard regions from both sides.
+A novel symmetrical band is disclosed, which may reduce write amplification.
+Depending on the embodiment, overlapping data tracks diverge from, or converge to the center of each symmetrical band, establishing overlaps in opposite radial directions within each symmetrical band.
+Associated guard regions may be located at the center, near the center, or at the band boundaries, and are shared such that the excess width of the write element is caught by the guard regions from both sides.